Ten Questions We’re Asked About Lighthouse AI Search (and Our Answers)

 Every answer is grounded in your indexed documents and returned with exemplar source documents and highlights.
 As related to question three, AI Search is confined to sourcing answers from your document set, so the risk of hallucination is very low.
 You can click through and verify the supporting evidence immediately, keeping a human-in-the-loop for defensibility.

-Question 5: Can we scope a search to a subset (e.g., board-level comms)?
+Question 5: Can we scope a search to a subset (e.g., board-level comms) in AI Search?

 Scoped searching is on the roadmap and launching soon.
 Today, you can target subsets by how you phrase the question (e.g., “What was the board discussing about X?”) to focus answers on specific people, timeframes, or topics.

-Question 6: Do “bad” questions waste time or budget?
+Question 6: Do “bad” questions waste time or budget in AI Search?

 No. We don’t charge per search, so you can iterate freely.
 There are no “bad” questions because even those that don’t yield fruitful answers can give you clues about where you need to go next in your search.
 If a question doesn’t land, rephrase and try again—or lean on our expert search consultants to help craft prompts for your use case.

-Question 7: Will it return every relevant document?
+Question 7: Will AI Search return every relevant document?

 AI Search is a question-and-answer tool—not a linear review engine.
 It returns synthesized answers with exemplar documents that support them.
 From there, you can move items into downstream Relativity workflows (batching, review, seed sets for TAR, adding families/threads/near-dupes) as needed.

-Question 8: Does it only work in Relativity?
+Question 8: Does AI Search only work in Relativity?

 Today, yes.
 AI Search is integrated with Relativity Server, including coding panels and one-click access to the Relativity viewer.
 Integration with RelOne is in development.

-Question 9: Is there lead time beyond loading data?
+Question 9: Is there lead time beyond loading data in AI Search?

 A little.
 After loading data to a Relativity workspace, select the saved search you want indexed and build the AI Search index.
 It’s quick.
 We recommend standard reductions (dedupe, email threading, junk removal) but not keyword culling, since culling can hide important concepts you don’t yet know to look for.